| Institutional

 earnings warnings

+that cut its stock price in half.
 In late June 1998 Danka announced that revenues for the first quarter of

 fiscal year